-These meatballs are a little more labor-intensive than most slow cooker recipes but are well worth the time and effort.
-Once you have the meatballs made and fried off, it’s just a matter of mixing the sauce and letting it cook.
+This dish is a little more labor-intensive than most slow cooker recipes but is well worth the time and effort.
+Once you have the meatballs made and fried off, it is just a matter of mixing the sauce and letting it cook.

-These meatballs reheat pretty well so make sure you keep the leftovers!
-They make for a pretty good lunch that you can just heat in the microwave the next day.
+These meatballs reheat nicely, so make sure you keep the leftovers.
+They make for a rather good lunch that you can heat in the microwave the next day.
 You could even make your own meatball sub using the leftovers.

 If you want to see a video on how to make these delicious meatballs in the slow cooker, then be sure to check out the video below.
-It’s short, snappy and straight to the point.
-Well worth the watch if you love seeing things done visually.
+It is short, snappy, and straight to the point.

 Slow Cooker Meatballs Recipe